AffiliateWP/affiliatewp-store-credit/readme.txt

 == Changelog ==

+= Version 2.3.1, February 15, 2019 =
+* Fix [WooCommerce integration]: Delete coupon when it is removed from the cart
+* Fix [WooCommerce integration]: Invalid coupon amount and store credit deduction when cart is updated after coupon is applied

 = Version 2.3, July 29, 2018 =
 * New: Added support for applying earned credit to renewal orders in WooCommerce Subscriptions